laravel-ja/ja-docs-6.x/original-en/billing.md

 Cashier allows you to specify the log channel to be used when logging all Stripe related exceptions.
 You may specify the log channel using the `CASHIER_LOGGER` environment variable:

-    CASHIER_LOGGER=default
+    CASHIER_LOGGER=stack

 <a name="customers"></a>
 ## Customers

+<a name="retrieving-customers"></a>
+### Retrieving Customers

+You can retrieve a customer by their Stripe ID using the `Cashier::findBillable` method.
+This will return an instance of the Billable model:

+    use Laravel\Cashier\Cashier;

+    $user = Cashier::findBillable($stripeId);

 <a name="creating-customers"></a>
 ### Creating Customers

 Occasionally, you may wish to create a Stripe customer without beginning a subscription.
 You may accomplish this using the `createAsStripeCustomer` method:

-    $user->createAsStripeCustomer();
+    $stripeCustomer = $user->createAsStripeCustomer();

 Once the customer has been created in Stripe, you may begin a subscription at a later date.
+You can also use an optional `$options` array to pass in any additional parameters which are supported by the Stripe API:

+    $stripeCustomer = $user->createAsStripeCustomer($options);

+You may also use the `createOrGetStripeCustomer` method if you want to return the customer object if the billable entity is already a customer within Stripe.

+    $stripeCustomer = $user->createOrGetStripeCustomer();

+<a name="updating-customers"></a>
+### Updating Customers

+Occasionally, you may wish to update the Stripe customer directly with additional information.
+You may accomplish this using the `updateStripeCustomer` method:

+    $stripeCustomer = $user->updateStripeCustomer($options);

 <a name="payment-methods"></a>
 ## Payment Methods